vortesserax-wb/cidoc_crm_rdf/README.md

 # CIDOC-CRM implementation in RDF Schema 1.1 (RDFS)

-This project branch will keep track of the draft RDFS implementation of the CIDOC-CRM v7.1.1
+This repository will keep track of the draft RDFS implementation of the CIDOC-CRM v7.1.1, until it is approved by CIDOC-CRM SIG.

 ## Statistics